wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

    Flask is like a glue that sticks together two popular frameworks:

    "Werkzeug" is a German word for "tool" (for HTTP and routing).
-   At http://werkzeug.pocoo.org/ Werkzeug is a WSGI (Web Server Gateway Interface) library for Python, which includes a URL routing system, fully featured request and response objects and a powerful debugger.
-(WSGI is a specification for simple and universal interface between web servers and Python web applications.)
+   At http://werkzeug.pocoo.org/ Werkzeug is an abstraction of WSGI (Web Server Gateway Interface) for simple and universal interface between web servers and Python web applications.
+It includes a URL routing system, fully featured request and response objects and a powerful debugger.
+Also a PEP standard.
+It's alternative (used by Instagram) is gunicorn.

-   Jinja2 (@ http://jinja.pocoo.org/) is a full-feature template engine for Python, used for replace templating variables code with actual text values at run-time.
+   <a target="_blank" href="http://jinja.pocoo.org/">Jinja2 http://jinja.pocoo.org</a> is a full-feature template engine for Python, used for replace templating variables code with actual text values at run-time.

    Within the scope of MVC (Model-View-Controller) architecture, Werkzeug covers the Controller (C) and Jinja2 covers the View (V).
 Flask does not provide an integrated Model (M) layer, and lets you pick your database solution.
 A popular choice is Flask-SQLAlchemy with a ORM (Object-Relational Mapper) over a relational database such as MySQL or PostgreSQL.

+   Celery is a backgroun worker for Python to manage UI for long-running work, including scheduled work.

+   Celery uses Redis in-memory datastore to use as a data cache, message broker.

+   SQLAlchemy is an ORM to query data in PostgreSQL database.

+   Click(CLI).

 0. Download and install Python dependencies specified: